JayFarei/html4_canvas_game/README.md

-Angry bird in the valely is a Flappy bird look alike built using HTML Canvas & JS
+Angry bird in the valley is a Flappy bird look alike built using HTML Canvas & JS

 ![screenshot](./screenshot.png)